Stephen Kemble: Retirement

 Kemble moved from Newcastle to Durham, and lived in retirement after 1806.
 In later life, Kemble took on less responsibilities in management and made only occasional appearances on the stage.

 He was a close friend of another famous Durham resident, the 3 ft 3 inch tall Polish dwarf, Józef Boruwłaski.
 When these two friends - one little and one large - strolled along the wooded paths of the city, they were reported to be an interesting sight for the people of Durham.

 Kemble's last performance at Durham was in May 1822, a fortnight before his death at the age of 64.
 He was fondly remembered by the natives of Durham, and was honoured with a burial in the Chapel of the Nine Altars in the Durham Cathedral.
-He and his close friend Józef Boruwłaski were buried beside each other.
+His close friend Józef Boruwłaski is buried at the west end of the cathedral's nave, beneath the north-west tower.
+The grave is marked with his initials J.B on a flagstone.
 The heyday of Durham theatre came to an end with Kemble's death.

 In 2013, lines from his ode to a Guinea were inscribed on the rim of a £2 coin issued to commemorate the 350th anniversary of the Guinea coin.
 "What is a Guinea?
 'Tis a splendid thing"."